 Multiple sclerosis, Parkinson’s disease, and stroke.
 These along with any other conditions that affect the nervous system can cause ED by damaging nerves needed to get an erection.

-Other risk factors for ED can also include smoking, alcohol abuse, being overweight or obese, or injuries to the genital area that have damaged nerves or arteries.
+Other risk factors for ED include smoking, alcohol abuse, being overweight or obese, or injuries to the genital area that have damaged nerves or arteries.

 ED can also be caused by mental health conditions such as stress, anxiety, and depression.
 Some men might also have trouble getting or keeping an erection if they are with a long-term partner and attraction has faded.